bwestrich/tdd-spock/README.md

 See `mcwest.StubsAndMocksSpec` for examples of using stubs and mocks appropriately.

 ##Use behavior-oriented test section names
-  Use given:, not setup: e.g. `mcwest.UsingGivenNotSetupSpec`
+  Use given:, not setup: e.g. `mcwest.UseGivenNotSetupSpec`

 ##Limit size of where tables
  Break wide tables into smaller tables (e.g. `mcwest.SmallerWhereSpec`).